Pingis2/Anton/README.md

 # Hi, I'm Anton Schyberg

-I'm a 22-year-old student from Uppland, Sweden, passionate about Front End Development at Medieinstitutet.
-Creativity fuels my coding and design pursuits.
-I thrive on pushing digital boundaries, crafting visually appealing interfaces, and eagerly embracing opportunities for growth in the field.
+I'm a 22-year-old student from Uppland, Sweden, studying Front End Development at Medieinstitutet, graduating in spring 2025.
+I love to show my creativity in different kinds of forms such as music, art and web design.
+I'm eagerly embracing opportunities for growth in the field and have great experince working on my own as well as with a team.

 ## Tech Stack